adobe/asset-share-commons/_pages/asset-kit/workflows/index.md

 #### Page path generator

-An [pluggable](#custom-page-path-generators) generator that builds path to the asset kit page.
+A pluggable](#custom-page-path-generators) generator that builds path to the asset kit page.
 This value is appended to the [asset kit pages root path](#asset-kit-pages-root-path).

 __Asset Share Commons provided page path generators:__